reactual/apollo-engine-js/README.md

   },
   "endpoint": "/graphql",           // Path of GraphQL endpoint, normally /graphql.
   "graphqlPort": process.env.PORT,  // Port that the NodeJS server is running on.
-  "dumpTraffic": false,             // If true, HTTP requests and responses will be dumped to stdout.
-Should only be used if debugging an issue.
-  "startupTimeout": 5000,           // If >0, .start() will throw if the proxy binary does not finish startup within the given number of milliseconds.
+  "startupTimeout": 5000,           // If >0, .start() will throw if the proxy binary does not finish
-                                    // Defaults to 5000ms if not set.
+                                    // startup within the given number of milliseconds.
+Defaults to 5000ms.
   "useConfigPrecisely": true        // For use with single proxy mode.
-Set this to true for the spawned Engine proxy process to use the engineConfig object specified in the constructor.
-All other fields will be ignored.
+Set this to true for the spawned
+                                    // Engine Proxy process to use the engineConfig object
+                                    // specified in the constructor without automatically setting up an
+                                    // origin and frontend.

   // Shortcuts to "origins" in EngineConfig
   "origin": {
     "requestTimeout": "5s",          // Time to wait for the Node server to respond to the Engine Proxy.
-    "maxConcurrentRequests": 9999,  // The maximum number of concurrent GraphQL requests to make back to the Node server.
+    "maxConcurrentRequests": 9999,   // The maximum number of concurrent GraphQL requests to make back
+                                     // to the Node server.
-    "supportsBatch": true,          // If false, GraphQL query batches will be broken up and processed in parallel.
+    "supportsBatch": true,           // If false, GraphQL query batches will be broken up and processed
+                                     // in parallel.
 If true, they are batch processed.
     "overrideRequestHeaders": {      // Headers to replace or add in requests to your origin.
-May be useful for virtually-hosted GraphQL servers.
+May be useful "Host": "127.0.0.1:8080",      // for virtually-hosted GraphQL servers.
-      "Host": "127.0.0.1:8080",
       "X-New-Header": "xxxxxxxxx"
     }
   },